-2009) and (III) a no-inhibitor control was used to show the total nitrification activity.
+used to show the total nitrification activity.
 During incubation, 10 mL of the soil slurry was sampled with a syringe at 2, 4, 6, 8 and 10 h, and then filtered through Whatman No. 42 ashless filter paper.
-Filtered samples were stored at -20 °C until analysis for NO2-+NO3- concentration on a LACHAT Quickchem Automated Ion Analyzer (Foss 5027 Sampler, TECATOR, Hillerød, Denmark).
-A linear regression between the NO2-+NO3- production rate and time was observed, and the rates of nitrification enzyme activity were determined from the slope of this linear regression.
-The nitrification enzyme activity of soil fungi was estimated by the difference between rates of nitrification enzyme activity under treatment (III) and treatment (I); the nitrification enzyme activity under treatment (III) and treatment (III).
-The total nitrification enzyme activity was from treatment III.
+Filtered samples were stored at -20 °C until analysis for NO2- + NO3- concentration on a LACHAT Quickchem Automated Ion Analyzer (Foss 5027 Sampler, TECATOR, Hillerød, Denmark).
+Linear regression between the $NO_2^- + NO_3^-$ production rate and time was observed, and the rates of nitrification enzyme activity were determined from the slope of this linear regression.
+The nitrification enzyme activity of soil fungi was estimated by the difference between rates of nitrification enzyme activity under treatment (III) and treatment (I); the nitrification enzyme activity of soil bacteria was estimated by the difference between rates of nitrification enzyme activity under treatment (III) and treatment (II).
+The total nitrification enzyme activity was from treatment (III).

-Fungal (FDEA), bacterial (BDEA) and total potential of N2O production (TDEA) from denitrification was measured in fresh soil from each plot following the protocol described in Patra et al. (2006) and Marusenko et al. (2013).
-Three sub-samples (equivalent to 12 g dry soil) from each soil sample were placed into 240-mL plasma flasks, and 7 mL of a solution containing KNO3 (50 μg NO3-N g-1 dry soil), glucose (0.5 mg C g-1 dry soil) and glutamic acid (0.5 mg C g-1 dry soil) were added.
+Fungal (FDEA), bacterial (BDEA) and total potentials of N2O production (TDEA) from denitrification were measured in fresh soil from each plot following the protocol described in Patra et al. (2006) and Marusenko et al. (2013).
+Three sub-samples (equivalent to 12 g dry soil) from each soil sample were placed into 240 mL plasma flasks, and 7 mL of a solution containing KNO3 (50 μg NO3-1 Ng-1 dry soil), glucose (0.5 mg C g-1 dry soil) and glutamic acid (0.5 mg C g-1 dry soil) were added.
 Additional distilled water was provided to achieve 100% water-holding capacity and optimal conditions for denitrification.
-Three treatments were imposed: (I) cycloheximide (C15H23NO4; a fungicide) at 1.5 mg g-1 in solution was used to inhibit the fungal potential of N2O production from denitrification, (II) streptomycin sulphate

-(C42H84N14O36S3; a bactericide) at 3.0 mg g-1 in solution was used to inhibit the bacterial potential of N2O production from denitrification (Castaldi and Smith, 1998;Laughlin and Stevens, 2002), and (III) a no-inhibitor control was used to show the total potential of N2O production from denitrification.
+Three treatments were imposed: (I) cycloheximide (C15H23NO4; a fungicide) at 1.5 mg g-1 in solution was used to inhibit the fungal potential of N2O production from denitrification, (II) streptomycin sulfate ($C{42}H{84}N{14}O{36}S_3$; a bactericide) at 3.0 mg g-1 in solution was used to inhibit the bacterial potential of N2O production from denitrification (Castaldi and Smith, 1998; Laughlin and Stevens, 2002), and (III) a no-inhibitor control was used to show the total potential of N2O production from denitrification.
 The headspace air of the specimen bottles was replaced with N2 to provide anaerobic conditions.
 Specimen bottles were then sealed with a lid containing a rubber septum for gas sample collection.
-Specimen bottles with the soil slurry were then incubated at 28°C for 48 h with constant agitation (180 rpm) in an orbital shaker (Lab-Line 3527; Boston, MA, USA).
-During incubation, 12-mL gas samples were taken at 0, 24 and 48 h with syringes and injected into pre-evacuated 6mL glass vials.
+Specimen bottles with the soil slurry were then incubated at 28 °C for 48 h with constant agitation (180 rpm) in an orbital shaker (Lab-Line 3527; Boston, MA, USA).
+During incubation, 12 mL gas samples were taken at 0, 24 and 48 h with syringes and injected into pre-evacuated 6 mL glass vials.
 The N2O concentration of the gas samples was analyzed via gas chromatography.
-The potential of N2O production from denitrification were calculated from the slope of the regression using values for 0, 24 and 48 hours of incubation.
-The fungal potential of N2O production from denitrification was estimated by the difference between rates of denitrification enzyme activity under treatment (III) and treatment (I); The bacterial potential of N2O production from denitrification was estimated by the difference between rates of denitrification enzyme activity under treatment (III) and treatment (II).
-Total denitrification enzyme activity was from Treatment III.
+The potential of N2O production from denitrification was calculated from the slope of the regression using values for 0, 24 and 48 h of incubation.
+The fungal potential of N2O production from denitrification was estimated by the difference between potential production under treatment (III) and treatment (I).
+The bacterial potential of N2O production from denitrification was estimated by the difference between rates of denitrification enzyme activity under treatment (III) and treatment (II).
+Total denitrification enzyme activity was from treatment (III).

-For the contribution of bacteria and fungi to total nitrification enzyme activity was calculated it by the ratio of BNEA or FNEA to BNEA+FNEA; the contribution of bacteria and fungi to total potential of N_2O production from denitrification was calculated it by the ratio of BDEA or FDEA to BDEA+FDEA.
+The contribution of bacteria and fungi to total nitrification enzyme activity was calculated by the ratio of BNEA or FNEA to BNEA + FNEA; the contribution of bacteria and fungi to the total potential of N_2O production from denitrification was calculated by the ratio of BDEA or FDEA to BDEA + FDEA.